sofiabarragan/website/content/project/bayes_cap/index.md

   `bus_count`,`store_count`,`unemployment_perc`, `uninsured_perc`

+Across all models we specified normal priors for the `$\beta_{k}$`s associated with each predictor.

-For 1 and 3, we used weakly informative priors and allowed `stan_glm` to estimate initial priors.
+For 1 and 3, we used weakly informative normal priors on all predictors and the intercept, then allowed `stan_glm` to estimate initial priors.
 This decision was ultimately due to our unfamiliarity with NYC's history of evictions and non-citizen population.
-For Model 2, we specified a normal prior with mean 1600 and standard deviation at 20 using previous experience as renters both in NYC and other comparable major cities.
-Across all count models, we fit both Poisson and Negative-Binomial prior distributions for the observed eviction and non-citizen counts.
-However, we observed an inconsistent spread of variance and increased 0 counts in both the eviction and immigrant count data.
-As such, we felt that a Negative-Binomial distribution was more appropriate for both data.
+We also fit other versions of models 1 and 2 that specified a Poisson distribution of eviction and non-citizen counts.
+However, we observed an inconsistent spread of variance and increased 0 counts in both the eviction and immigrant count data and ultimately decided that a Negative-Binomial distribution was more appropriate.
+As such, we have removed these Poisson-distributed models from our discussion here.

+For Model 2, we also used weakly informative normal priors on all predictors.
+However, we specified a normal prior with `$\mu = 600$` and `$\sigma = 20$` for the intercept of mean rental prices.
+We chose these parameters specifically using previous experience as renters both in NYC and other comparable major cities.

 Our model specifications are detailed in the following subsections